10-zin/binarized-neural-networks/README.md

         - The convolutional layers are followed by a flattening layer (`Flatten`) and dense layers (`Dense`), with the last layer using softmax activation for classification.

         - The model uses the SGD optimizer with a learning rate of 0.001 and momentum of 0.9.
+    - Binarized CNNs.
+        - In binarized CNNs, weights and activations are constrained to binary values, typically -1 and +1.
+This is achieved using a binarization function, such as the hard sigmoid, which maps real-valued weights to either -1 or +1.
+        - During the forward pass, binary weights are sampled using a function (e.g., BCSampler).
+The convolution (F.conv2d) or linear transformation (F.linear) is then performed using these binary weights.
+        - In the linear layer (BCLinear), the output is normalized by dividing by the square root of the number of input features (self.in_features\**0.5).
+Similarly, in the convolutional layer (BCConv2d), the output is divided by the square root of the product of kernel area and the number of input channels ((kernel_area * self.in_channels)**0.5).
+This normalization is critical for managing the scale of the outputs, considering the binary nature of the weights.

     - **Training:**

         - All the models are trained for equal number of epochs i.e. 10 epochs